thatcherfreeman/utility-dctls/README.md

 **Exposure Adjustment**: Specifies the number of stops to increase or decrease (negative) exposure.

+## Color Ramp DCTL
+Creates a color ramp from 0 to 100% Hue, Saturation, or Luminance.
+This can be used to monitor the output of your tools and overall node pipeline.

+### DCTL Parameters
+**Ramp Type**: Choose from Luminance, Saturation, or Hue ramp.

+**Saturation Ramp Hue**: If Saturation ramp is selected, then this controls the hue of the ramp.

+**Hue Ramp Saturation**: If Hue ramp is selected, then this controls the saturation of the hue ramp.

 ## Halation DCTL
 DCTL that physically emulates film halation, intended for ACES Linear AP0 images.